 - Class 1 (wake interrupt INT GLOBAL=0): all wake-up events stored in the wake status SPI register (WK_STAT_1 and WK_STAT_2) cause an interrupt (default setting).
-An interrupt is only triggered if the respective function is also enabled as a wake source (including GPIOx if configured as a wake input). - Class 2 (global interrupt INT GLOBAL=1): in addition to the wake-up events, all signalled failures stored in the other status registers cause an interrupt (the register WK_LVL_STAT is not generating interrupts) - Note: The errors which will cause SBC Restart or SBC Fail-Safe Mode (Vcc1_UV, WD_FAIL, VCC1_SC, TSD2, FAILURE) are the exceptions of an INT generation on status bits.
+An interrupt is only triggered if the respective function is also enabled as a wake source (including GPIOx if configured as a wake input).
+The CAN time out signalization CANTO is also considered as a wake source.
+Therefore, the interrupt mask bit CANTO MASK has higher priority than the bit INT GLOBAL, i.e. Integral is not taken into account for CANTO. - Class 2 (global interrupt INT GLOBAL=1): in addition to the wake-up events, all signalled failures stored in the other status registers cause an interrupt (the register WK_LVL_STAT is not generating interrupts) - Note: The errors which will cause SBC Restart or SBC Fail-Safe Mode (Vcc1_UV, WD_FAIL, VCC1_SC, TSD2, FAILURE) are the exceptions of an INT generation on status bits.
 Also POR and DEV_STAT_x and will not generate interrupts.

-In addition to this behavior, an INT will be triggered when the SBC is sent to SBC Stop Mode and not all bits were cleared in the WK_STAT_1 and WK_STAT_2 register.
+In addition to this behavior, an INT will be triggered when the SBC is sent to SBC Stop Mode and not all bits were cleared in the WK_STAT_1 and WK_STAT_2register.

 The SPI status registers are updated at every falling edge of the INT pulse.
 All interrupt events are stored in the respective register (except the register WK_LVL_STAT) until the register is read and cleared via SPI command.
 A second SPI read after reading out the respective status register is optional but recommended to verify that the interrupt event is not present anymore.
-The interrupt behavior is shown in Figure 30 for class 1 interrupts.
+The interrupt behavior is shown in Figure 48 for class 1 interrupts.
 The behavior for class 2 is identical.